What Does 502 Bad Gateway Mean?

 A 502 Bad Gateway indicates that the edge server (server acting as a proxy) was not able to get a valid or any response from the origin server (also called upstream server).
-KeyCDN returns a 500 Origin Not Reachable if a 502 Bad Gateway occurred.
+This can occur for a few reasons, which we’ll discuss in the section below.
+If one of KeyCDN’s edge servers receive a 502 Bad Gateway response from your origin server, KeyCDN will return a 500 Origin Not Reachable page.
+To get a better understanding on how KeyCDN handles certain error codes, check out our CDN Error Codes page.

 - Domain name not resolvable: The domain name is not resolving to the correct IP or it does not resolve to any IP.
 It is important to note that DNS changes could take same time until they are global fully propagated and active.
-This is very dependant on the DNS TTL defined per record.
+This is dependant on the TTL, or time to live, defined per record.

 - Origin server down: The server is not reachable, either because it is down or there is no connectivity to the server given.